-Exercise is a form of stress we place on our body.
+An exercise is a form of stress we place on our body.
 Performing exercise will cause a release of adrenaline and cortisol.
 Although these can be negative, exercise promotes the release of endorphins, which is the body’s natural happy drug.
 One of the key roles of endorphins is to relieve stress and pain in the body.

 There aren’t many studies that have looked at the relationship between exercise and stress.
-However, there are plenty of studies which look at the effect of exercise on anxiety and depression.
+However, there are plenty of studies that look at the effect of exercise on anxiety and depression.
 Exercise has a positive impact on depression as well as alleviating symptoms of anxiety.

 A common practice of proactive sufferers of stress is to exercise.
 Going to the gym after a hard or bad day to let off some steam is common practice.
 Exercising often leaves you with a sense of achievement and happiness.
 Runners know this as the ‘runner’s high’ they experience after either a long-distance or face-paced run.

-There is a link between stress and mental health and, as we seen, there is a link between mental health and exercise.
+There is a link between stress and mental health and, as we have seen, there is a link between mental health and exercise.
 I’ve worked with hundreds of clients over the decades, and almost invariably they have felt less stress as a result of the exercise programme.